 Jasmine Morand | Choreographer & artistic director

-Politically committed to defending the interests of the professional world of dancers and choreographers, she is Vice-President of Swiss Dance and of the AVDC, Association Vaudoise de Danse Contemporaine.
-Through the Dansomètre, she has been editing the Editions des Chorégraphiques since 2016, an annual program of new contemporary dance creations, in collaboration and co-produced with the Théâtre de l'Oriental Vevey.
+Politically committed to the defence of the interests of professional dancers and choreographers, Jasmine Morand is vice-president of Danse Suisse and AVDC, Association Vaudoise de Danse Contemporaine.
+Through Dansomètre, since 2016, she has set up the Editions des Chorégraphiques, an annual programme of new contemporary dance creations, in collaboration and co-production with the Théâtre de l'Oriental Vevey.

 © Céline Michel